jprobinson/dialogflow/README.md

 Built with [go-kit](https://github.com/go-kit/kit) and [NYTimes/marvin](https://github.com/NYTimes/marvin).

-For an example of this framework in action, check out (NYC Train Time)[https://github.com/jprobinson/nyc-train-time].
+For an example of this framework in action, check out [NYC Train Time](https://github.com/jprobinson/nyc-train-time).